JulianKahnert/blog/Content/posts/2021-08-09--network-debugging-on-macos.md

 ---
-date: 2021-05-30 00:00
+date: 2021-08-09 00:00
 title: Network debugging on macOS
 description: There are several tools on macOS which help you debug your network connection.
-Let's have a look at them.
+Let's have a look at them while creating a checklist for your next debugging session.
 shouldSkip: false
 tags: hacking, network, macos
 ---